SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 <img width="350" alt="Graph Example" src="images/Graph1.jpg">

+> Where the circles are the objects and the arrow are the relationship between them.

 ## Concept
 A **Graph is a non-linear data structure** It's way to orgnize data by stores objects and their relationships with other objects, which is called **vertices** and **edges**.